-- Representation: The practitioner / provider and Blue Cross NC may be represented by counsel or other person of their choice. - Court reporter: Blue Cross NC may arrange for a court recorder to provide a record of the hearing.
+- Representation: The practitioner/provider and Blue Cross NC may be represented by counsel or other person of their choice. - Court recorder: Blue Cross NC may arrange for a court recorder to provide a record of the hearing.
 If Blue Cross NC does not arrange for a court recorder, it will arrange for an audio-taped record to be made of the hearing.
-Copies of this record will be made available to the practitioner / provider upon payment of a reasonable charge. - Hearing officer's statement of the procedure: Before evidence or testimony is present, the hearing officer of the Level II appeals committee will announce the purpose of the hearing and the procedure that will be followed for the presentation of evidence. - Presentation of evidence by Blue Cross NC: Blue Cross NC may present any oral testimony or written evidence it wants the appeals committee to consider.
-The practitioner / provider or his / her representative will have the opportunity to cross-examine any witness testifying on Blue Cross NC's behalf. - Presentation of evidence by practitioner / provider: After Blue Cross NC submits its evidence, the practitioner / provider may present evidence to rebut or explain the situation or events described by Blue Cross NC.
-Blue Cross NC will have the opportunity to cross-examine any witness testifying on the practitioner's / provider's behalf. - Blue Cross NC rebuttal: Blue Cross NC may present additional witnesses or written evidence to rebut the practitioner's / provider's evidence.
-The practitioner / provider will have the opportunity to cross-examine any additional witnesses testifying on Blue Cross NC's behalf. - Summary statements: After the parties have submitted their evidence, first Blue Cross NC and then the practitioner / provider will have the opportunity to make a brief closing statement.
-In addition, the parties will have the opportunity to submit written statements to the appeals committee.
+Copies of this record will be made available to the practitioner/provider upon payment of a reasonable charge. - Hearing officer's statement of the procedure: Before evidence or testimony is present, the hearing officer of the Level II appeals committee will announce the purpose of the hearing and the procedure that will be followed for the presentation of evidence. - Presentation of evidence by Blue Cross NC: Blue Cross NC may present any oral testimony or written evidence it wants the appeals committee to consider.
+The practitioner/provider or his/her representative will have the opportunity to cross-examine any witness testifying on Blue Cross NC's behalf. - Presentation of evidence by practitioner/provider: After Blue Cross NC submits its evidence, the practitioner/provider may present evidence to rebut or explain the situation or events described by Blue Cross NC.
+Blue Cross NC will have the opportunity to cross-examine any witness testifying on the practitioner's/provider's behalf. - Examination by the appeals committee: Throughout the hearing, the appeals committee may question any witness who testifies.